visiongrader help

 Standard comparators

 The standard comparators mainly use boxes.
-If the object has no box (like the groundtruth for the CMU face dataset), it generates a box from the data, which could lack precision.
+If the object has no box (like the groundtruth for the CMU face dataset), it generates a box from the data, which could lack precision.overlap : it compares two boxes and returns true iff the boxes overlap, even if it is only one pixel.overlap50percent : it compares two boxes A and B, and returns true iff the boxes overlap, and

 Writing modules